 The 2 students will be required to present their respective team designs for the competition to the international jury panel.

 The Organizer will sponsor the following to the accompanying 1 faculty member and 2 students from each university:

 - Economy class air tickets in the most direct route to Singapore from their respective countries.

 - Four to five nights of accommodation at the university hostel or apartments.

 Each participating university will purchase air tickets for their team members.
-The university will sent a reimbursement request letter with the attached invoice of air tickets to the Organizer.
+The university will send an invoice with the attached receipts of air tickets to the Organizer.
 Upon receiving the documentation, the Organizer will process the claims.